CalvinHartwell/canonical-kubernetes-rancher/README.md

 The workloads interface can also be used to destroy, reprovision, clone and perform many other tasks on workloads running on Kubernetes.

-### Deploying a Workload with Service and Ingress Rules

-Typically a workload on-top of Kubernetes should be run with Ingress Rules and Services.
-The Rancher interface allows us to easily define, manipulate and create these Kubernetes constructs.

-We will start by deploying a new container workload called cdk-cats, the container name is calvinhartwell/cdk-cats:latest

-To do this, we

 ### Deploying a Workload with Rancher Catalog

 Rancher can also launch a workload using the Rancher catalog.
 First hover over the Global option in the top left-hand part of the menu.
 Once the menu appears, click Default at the bottom to select the Default project.